goauthentik/authentik/website/integrations/services/globalprotect/index.md

 -   `authentik.company` is the FQDN of the authentik install.

 :::caution
 A trusted web certificate is required to be bound to the GlobalProtect Portal.
-This may be signed by a trusted internal Root Certificate Authority (CA); however, a self signed certificate, a certificate outside of its validity, or a non-standard confirming certificate (such as a lifespan not trusted by modern browsers) will error out on SAML authentication.
+This can be signed by a trusted internal Root Certificate Authority (CA); however, a self signed certificate, a certificate outside of its validity, or a non-standard confirming certificate (such as a lifespan not trusted by modern browsers) will error out on SAML authentication.
 :::

 ## authentik configuration